leolimasa/leolang/lang_specs.md

     salary adm-salary
 ```

-## Callback operator
+## Wrap operator

 ```
 user-name = fn url
-  user v= await get-user
+  user v= get-user unwrap
-  user.name
+  user name
 ```

 is equivalent to

 ```
 user-name = fn url
-  await get-user (fn user user.name)
+  (get-user unwrap) (fn user user.name)
 ```

-## Functions
+## High Order Functions

-If an identifier is a function and it sits by itself on a line, you need to force calling it by surrounding in parameters (so it turns into a list).
+Functions will be passed by value or by applying depending on the type of the
-If a function is called with less parameters than it takes, then it is partially applied.
+receptor.

 ```